Founding Stooge kept his bowl-cut to the end

 During that theater appearance, Moe did something he also did on “The Mike Douglas Show”: He extracted a comb from his suit jacket and combed his hair into a perfect Moe-style bowl-cut.
 In other words, the guy was always ready to become “Moe.”

-During this period, Moe made his final film appearance in the low-budget horror film “Dr. Death: Seeker of Souls” (1973), which starred John Considine of “My Three Sons” fame as the suave title fiend.
+During this period, Moe made his final movie appearance in the low-budget horror film “Dr. Death: Seeker of Souls” (1973), which starred John Considine (older brother of Tim Considine of “My Three Sons” fame) as the suave title fiend.
 Above are two close-ups of Moe giving his all in “Dr. Death” wearing his go-to suit in those days, an old-guy-friendly plaid number.

 At left is a “Dr. Death” still of Moe with Swedish knockout Sivi Aberg.
 Think of it: Of all the movie stills for which Moe posed throughout a film career that dated back to 1909, this was the last.
 (And doesn’t Moe look delighted?)
 At right is the corresponding scene from “Dr. Death.”